 Change Your Drinking, Change Your Life

-Whether we’re going through “The Change” or changing our gender expression, hormone replacement therapy can be a lifesaving intervention.
+Whether we’re going through ~The Change~ or changing our gender expression, hormone replacement therapy can be a life-saving intervention.
 Unfortunately, alcohol can undermine what we’re working toward.
 When taking HRT, we may want to avoid drinking but struggle with cutting back on our own.
 That’s where Reframe comes in.

-If you feel it’s time to change your relationship with alcohol (and yourself!), Reframe is a support system in your pocket.
+If you feel like it’s time to change your relationship with alcohol (and yourself!), Reframe is a support system in your pocket.
 By downloading this lightweight app, you gain access to science-based insights and 24/7 community conversations (as in forums filled with people just like you).
 No matter which stage of life you’re in, you can find understanding and accountability with fellow Reframers.
 To learn more, visit the App Store or Google Play.

 Summary FAQs